-Whilst in Stuttgart I visited 3 Christmas Markets in different towns around the region.
+Whilst in Stuttgart I visited 3 Christmas Markets In Different German Towns Around The Region.

 All beautiful and unique in differing ways that left me feeling that unless you have visited a Christmas Market in Germany then you really haven’t experienced the real deal.